-During the Spanish American War, officers had to purhase their uniforms privately.
+During the Spanish American War, officers had to purchase their uniforms privately.
 However, for enlisted men, including non-commisioned officers, the U.S. government provided a uniform allowance.
 The men could purchase uniform components from the government.
-If they used less than their allowance, they had no issues and would be reibursed for their costs.
+If they used less than their allowance, they had no issues and would be reimbursed for their costs.
 If they used more than their allowance, then the overage came out of their pay.
-It is notable that the allowance was higer for the first six months of the enlisted man's service, and dropped off considerably in their second six months period.
+It is notable that the allowance was higher for the first six months of the enlisted man's service, and dropped off considerably in their second six months period.
 This was because the government recognized that the men faced a higher cost initially as their got outfitted for the first time.
 The cost would drop off later as the men only to replace worn out or lost uniform components.

 The odd item is that the band musicians had he highest uniform allowance initially, but the lowest in the second six months period.

-In addition, the non-commissioned officers - sergeants,
+In addition, the non-commissioned officers - sergeants, corporals,

 Below we list the clothing allowance based on rank.
 After that, we list the cost of the uniform components and non-commissioned officer chevrons and stripes.